jzhe727/CPSC501A2NN/README.md

 ## Neural Network

-This project is meant as an introduction to neural networks.
+This project is meant as a neural networks assignment for the Univercity of Calgary, CPSC 501 Fall 2022 taught by Jonathan Hudson.

 ## King's County Housing Data